The new magnetar SGR J1830-0645 in outburst

 \subsubsection{Timing Analysis and Phase-resolved Spectroscopy}

 The EPIC-pn, \swift/XRT and \nustar\ source event files were used to study the magnetar timing properties.
-We built up a phase-coherent timing solution starting from the period inferred from the EPIC-pn data sets (those with the largest statistics), $P = 10.41572(1)$\,s.
-Within a baseline of about 34 days (October 10 -- November 13), we clearly detected a first period derivative component in the signal phase history, and derived the following timing solution: $P = 10.415724(1)$\,s; $\dot{P} = (7\pm1)\times10^{-12}$\,s\,s$^{-1}$ and reference epoch $T_0 = 59133.0$\,MJD.
-The $\dot{P}$ value is in agreement with that derived by \cite{ray20} using \nicer\ data sets.
-Our timing solution implies a r.m.s. variability of $\sim$145\,ms, corresponding to a timing noise level $<$2\%, similar to the range of values observed in other isolated NSs.
+We built up a phase-coherent timing solution starting from the period $P = 10.41572(1)$\,s inferred from the EPIC-pn data sets (those with the largest statistics), and employing a phase-fitting technique.
+Within a baseline of about 34 days (2020 October 10 -- November 13), we clearly detected a first period derivative component in the signal phase history, and derived the following timing solution: $P = 10.415724(1)$\,s, $\dot{P} = 7(1)\times10^{-12}$\,s\,s$^{-1}$ at the reference epoch $T_0 = 59,133.0$\,MJD.
+The $\dot{P}$ value is in agreement with that derived by \citet{ray20} using \nicer\ data sets.
+Our timing solution implies an rms variability of $\sim$145\,ms, corresponding to a timing noise level $<$2\%, similar to the range of values observed in other isolated NSs.
 We set a 3$\sigma$ upper limit on the second period derivative of $|\ddot{P}| < 2 \times10^{-17}$\,s\,s$^{-2}$.